MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 The target audience for this guide is the IT admins in your customer's organization.
 The guide must contain the following technical information to help them configure your apps on Teams:

 * Prerequisites to install your app.
-* How to configure security settings and permissions
+* How to configure security settings and permissions.

 To learn and understand how an IT admin can configure your app, see [Help IT admins get your app adopted by their users](#help-admins-to-do-app-configuration-and-rollout-for-their-users).
 Also, see the [Documentation for IT admins and decision makers](#documentation-requirements-for-it-admins), which contains a checklist of best practices and information required for an IT admin that needs to be included.